 Besides mealybugs, there are other kinds of pests to keep and eye for, such as snails and aphids.
 If you notice them, here’s some things you can do to get rid of them…

 - Diatomaceous earth – Also known as D.E. (found in gardening supplier stores), mix in with you soil or add some in the top near your succulents stems.
 This contains about 80%-90% silica, which helps kill insects by dehydrating them, but while capturing unwanted material allows liquid to flow through.
-Take precautions if you are using this product, diatomaceous earth in large amounts can be an health risk for humans.
+Take precautions if you are using this product, diatomaceous earth in large amounts can be a health risk for humans.
 Avoid skin contact.
 We recommend reading more about these product before using it.
 If your local gardening store doesn’t have Diatomaceous Earth Powder, we recommend this one by Harris Co.
 It’s food grade safe & includes a free powder duster so you don’t have to worry about skin contract. (win win for everyone!)

 - Organic pesticides – Follow the label instructions and protect the succulents from the sun while you treat them with the pesticide.

 - Insecticidal soap – Spray it on affected succulents both stems and leaves, keep using every 3 – 7 days (according to the brand instructions) to eliminate bugs.
 We have a small outdoor succulent garden at our office & we have used this insect soap by Safer Brand in the past.
 Sometimes they have a sale on their 2 packs, so we always recommend waiting & stocking up because, who doesn’t love a good sale!